The Ultimate Guide to Starting Your Mix

 You might struggle with knowing where to start.

 What do you do after importing a session?
-Where does everything belong and how to you get going.
+Where does everything belong and how do you get going?

 Let’s use a construction analogy to explain.